-V 🖉 RLD

-1. To receive the Audited Financial Statements for the financial year ended 31 March 2023 together with the Reports of the Directors and Auditors thereon.
-(Please refer to Explanatory Note 1) 2.
-To re-elect the following Directors who are due for retirement by rotation in accordance with Clause 76(3) of the Company's Constitution and being eligible, have offered themselves for re-election:- (a) Mr. Yeap Kong Chean; and(b) Encik Muhamed Ali Bin Hajah Mydin.
-Ordinary Resolution 1 Ordinary Resolution 2 3.
+1. To receive the Audited Financial Statements for the financial year ended 31 March 2023 together with the Reports of the Directors and Auditors thereon

+(Please refer to Explanatory Note 1)

+- To re-elect the following Directors who are due for retirement by rotation in accordance with Clause 76(3) of the Company's Constitution and being eligible, have offered themselves for re-election:-

+- (a) Mr. Yeap Kong Chean; and

+- (b) Encik Muhamed Ali Bin Hajah Mydin.

+Ordinary Resolution 1 Ordinary Resolution 2

 To re-elect Mr. Wan Chia Keong who retires in accordance with Clause 78 of the Company's Constitution and being eligible, has offered himself for re-election.

-Ordinary Resolution 3 4.
-To approve the payment of Directors' fees of RM75,000.00 for the financial year ended 31 March 2023.
-Ordinary Resolution 4 5.
-To approve the payment of benefits (excluding Directors' fees) payable to the Directors up to an amount of RM20,000.00 for the period commencing from 30 August 2023 until the next Annual General Meeting ("AGM") of the Company to be held in year 2024.
-Ordinary Resolution 5 6.
-To re-appoint Messrs.
+4. To approve the payment of Directors' fees of RM75,000.00 for the financial year ended 31 March 2023.

+5. To approve the payment of benefits (excluding Directors' fees) payable to the Directors up to an amount of RM20,000.00 for the period commencing from 30 August 2023 until the next Annual General Meeting ("AGM") of the Company to be held in year 2024.

+6. To re-appoint Messrs.
 CHENGCO PLT as the Company's Auditors for the ensuing year and to authorise the Directors to fix their remuneration.
-Ordinary Resolution 6 7.

 To transact any other ordinary business of which due notice shall have been given in accordance with the Companies Act 2016 and the Company's Constitution.

+As Special Business:-

-As S pecial Business:- onsider and, if thought fit, with or without any modification, to pass the wing resolutions which will be proposed as Ordinary Resolutions:- 8.
-Ordinary Resolution:- Authority to issue shares pursuant to the Companies Act 2016 and waiver of pre-emptive rights Ordinary Resolution 7
+To consider and, if thought fit, with or without any modification, to pass the following resolutions which will be proposed as Ordinary Resolutions:-

+8. Ordinary Resolution:-

+Authority to issue shares pursuant to the Companies Act 2016 and waiver of pre-emptive rights